"I'm feeling burned out."

-Those in the helping profession are more susceptible to burnout, and COVID-19 has dramatically increased that potential.
-Now is the time to talk about being burned out, learn to contest this issue, and reach out for help if needed.
+Burnout, while common, can have negative impacts on your health if left unaddressed.
+Now is the time to talk about being burned out, learn to counter this issue, and reach out for help if needed.

 So, how do you define burnout?
 What are the signs to look for?
 How do you cope?
 Tina Halliday, LCSW, Behavioral Sciences Manager at Huntsman Mental Health Institute, discusses burnout and offers some helpful tips and ways to combat this sense of hopelessness in the workplace.